 Dates of Event Event Type (Disaster Declaration if applicable) County Designated?
-Summary of Event Municipal Summary of Damages and Losses January 20, 2020 - May 11, 2023 Covid-19 Pandemic (EM-3451-NJ, DR-4488-NJ) Yes Burlington County accounted for 115,985 positive cases of COVID- 19 in the State of New Jersey, and 1,265 of the reported deaths.
-A total of 991,269 vaccinations were delivered in the County to both residents and non-residents.
-June 3-4, 2020 Thunderstorm Wind No A derecho developed then moved rapidly.
-The storm produced damaging winds more than 60 miles per hour; as the thunderstorm continued eastward, wind damage reports became more numerous and widespread.
-A wind gust of 64 miles per hour was recorded in Delanco and Willingboro.
-Numerous trees were downed in Willingboro, Beverly, Delran, Riverside, Westampton, Burlington City, and Moorestown.
-August 4, 2020 Tropical Storm Isaias (DR-4574-NJ) Yes Tropical Storm Isaias brought high winds and heavy rain to Burlington County; some areas of the County reported more than 6 inches over several hours.
-Burlington County Central Communications fielded over 400 emergency calls and 1,400 non-emergency calls, many for flooded basements and residences.
+Summary of Event Municipal Summary of Damages and Losses August 4, 2020 Tropical Storm Isaias (DR-4574-NJ) Yes Tropical Storm Isaias brought high winds and heavy rain to Burlington County; some areas of the County reported more than 6 inches over several hours.
+Burlington County Central Communications fielded over 400 emergency calls and 1,400 non- emergency calls, many for flooded basements and residences.
+Although the County was impacted, the Township did not report significant damages.
 August 26, 2021 Thunderstorm Wind No Storms produced locally damaging winds.
-Tree limbs and wires were downed on Moravvian Ave and Pancoast Blvd in Delran Twp.
+Tree limbs and wires were downed on Moravvian Ave and Pancoast Blvd.
 September 1-3, 2021 Remnants of Hurricane Ida (EM-3573-NJ, DR-4614-NJ) Yes The remnants of Hurricane Ida produced heavy rainfall, flash floods, and a tornado (EF-1) that moved through Edgewater Park, Beverly, Burlington Township and Burlington City.
 Rainfall totals exceed 3 inches in parts of County; 4 water rescues occurred due to flash flooding.
+Although the County was impacted, the Township did not report significant damages.
 April 1, 2023 Heavy Rain, High Wind, Tornado No An EF-1 tornado formed along a line of thunderstorms and made initial touchdown in Cinnaminson.

-Dates of Event Event Type (Disaster Declaration if applicable) County Designated?
-Summary of Event Municipal Summary of Damages and Losses The tornado then crossed Haines Mill Road in Delran where it grew to its greatest width of approximately 0.3 miles or 600 yards.
+The tornado then crossed into Delran.
+The tornado crossed Haines Mill Road in Delran where it grew to its greatest width of approximately 0.3 miles or 600 yards.

-Source: FEMA 2023, NOAA NCEI 2023
+Source: FEMA 2023, Notes:

-Notes: